AbelTefera/FPGA_Arcade/README.md

 The module outputs an x and y value, telling you what pixel it is currently drawing.
 On the cyclone II / DE1 Altera board each color on the VGA is 4 bits.
 If a VGA signal is high or equal to 1 then the pixel will have that color.
 The more VGA signals are on the brigher the pixel will be.
 To achieve different colors, you would have different combinations of VGA signals on and off.

 ## Game
+### Module Heirchy

 ### What each state does
 * MENU: the menu state displays the menu screen.
-You can also pick different games to play in this state.
+You can also pick different games to play in this state. press KEY0 to play Breakout or KEY1 to play Pong.
 * Breakout: the breakout state sends a start signal to the breakout module which enables it to send VGA signals to display the game.
-When the module sends a done signal
+When the module sends a done signal, the fsm in the game module switches to the menu state.

-## Menu
-### General
-*

-### What each state does
-* asdf
+* Pong: the pong state operates in the same manner as the breakout state.

 ## Breakout
 ### General